knopflerfish/knopflerfish.org/osgi/framework/readme.txt

 Default selection of .xargs
 ===========================

-If _no_ args are supplied, or a name of "default" is given as -xargs argument, a default .xargs file will be searched for, by the following
+If _no_ args are supplied (arguments of the form "-Fx=y", "-Da=b" or "-init" does not count in this case), or a name of "default" is given as -xargs argument, a default .xargs file will be searched for, by the following algorithm:
-algorithm:

-  1. If there exists a previous "fwdir" AND previous options does not contain "-init", use
+  1. If there exists a previous "fwdir" AND previous options does not contain "-init", search for a file named

        restart.xargs

-     ...in the same dir as "fwdir".

-  2. If no fwdir exist, OR options contain an "-init", try the first file matching:
+  2. If no fwdir exist, OR options contain an "-init", search for a named:

       a) init_[osname].xargs
       b) init.xargs
       c) remote-init.xargs

-    ...in the same dir as "fwdir"
+  The search is performed in the following directories:

+      a) fwdir
+      b) The parent directory of fwdir (if any)
+      c) The current working directory

+  First match winns.

-    [osname] is the unified OS name as specified in Alias.java (see below).
+  The [osname]-part of the file name is the unified OS name as specified in Alias.java (see below).
 Case is important if the file system is case sensitive.

     OS aliases: